Message A/B tests

 Editing message variants and audience

-You can edit variants and audience settings for any test that has not yet been started.
-After opening a test from the message A/B Tests list, select the more menu icon () for a variant and select an option:
+You can edit variants and audience settings for any test with Draft status.
+After opening a test from the Message Experiments list, select the more menu icon () for a variant and select an option:

 | Option | Description |